Zettlr/zettlr-docs/docs/index.md

   - title: Comprehensive
     details: The reference documentation for working effectively with Zettlr
   - title: Multilingual
     details: Perfect for any audience.
-Tramslations are provided by our community.
+Translations are provided by our community.
   - title: User-driven
     details: This documentation lives from contributions from a large community.
 footer: '&copy; 2017–2026 by Zettlr and Contributors'